WKAT (AM)

 WKAT (1450 AM, "Radio Vida") is a radio station broadcasting a Spanish-language Christian radio format, known as "Radio Vida."
 Licensed to Miami, Florida, the station is owned by Nelson Volatire, through licensee Radio Piment Book, Inc.

 WKAT broadcasts at 1,000 watts using a non-directional antenna.
 The transmitter is off NE 71st Street in Miami.
 Programming is also heard on FM translator W270CV at 101.9 MHz, with its tower on SE 2nd Street at Biscayne Boulevard.

 History

-In 1947, the station first signed on the air.
+In December 6, 1947, the station first signed on the air as the 8th radio station in Miami.
 Its original call sign was WWPB and it was powered at only 250 watts.
 The call letters were chosen to represent its owner and general manager, Paul Brake.
 The following year, Brake put an FM station on the air, 101.5 WWPB-FM (today WLYF).